 New Earswick Library is located at the Folk Hall, where Joseph Rowntree started the village’s very first library in 1908.

-You can pop in to borrow, browse and return books, or book on to use a PC anytime the Folk Hall is open (Mon – Fri 9am – 5pm, Saturday 10am – 12 noon).
-Explore staff will be on hand to help you with your enquiries at the following times.
-At all other times, please borrow and return books using the self-service machines.
+You can pop in to borrow, browse and return books, or use a PC, any time that the Folk Hall is open (Mon-Fri 9am-5pm, Sat 10-12 noon).
+Explore staff are on hand to help you at the times indicated below and self service times are also shown:

 There is also a cafe, with a children’s area, books and a self-service machine.

 This library is closed on bank holidays, but you can use our catalogue website at any time to reserve and renew books, and our e-library to download books and magazines.
 Rowntree Park Reading Cafe is open most bank holidays.

 - Four bookable public access computers available when Folk Hall is open

 - Fiction and non-fiction for children, young people and adults